 I expect, then, that this behavior of presidential electors will fairly significantly alter the behavior of political parties selecting slates of presidential electors in 2020, particularly if parties are worried that the legal pledges and settled expectations from previous elections have been called into grave doubt.
 Party reforms are some of the easiest reforms, because they require no new laws.
 But I would expect, at least in some jurisdictions, to see to following changes.

 First, I would expect to see delays in the selection of slates of electors.
 Parties typically nominate slates of electors in the spring or summer, often before the parties' nominating conventions (and sometimes even before the parties' nominees are known).
 But in most states, such slates need not be submitted until just weeks before the November election date.

 Second, parties are likely to engage in far greater vetting of such nominees.
 By postponing the selection process, parties might be more inclined to choose electors who have already gone on record expressing support of the party's presumptive nominee.

 Third, parties might institute more control over who qualifies as electors for their party.
 They often include rules that one must be a member of that party, such as someone who voted in that party's primary.
 But they may require longer periods of party affiliationor greater demonstration of loyalty before qualifying as an elector.

 Fourth, parties may defer to the presumptive nominee in selecting slates of electors.
 It's understandable why Bill Clinton was an elector in New York, of course!
 And greater control to candidates would ensure greater loyalty for nominees.

-It is the case, I think, that the Constitution requires independence of electors; that these electors' efforts to sue to undo state pledges will likely fail; and that even in success the Electoral College will not meaningfully affect the settled expectations of the outcome of this election.
+It is the case, I think, that these electors' efforts to sue to undo state pledges will likely fail; and that even in success the Electoral College will not meaningfully affect the settled expectations of the outcome of this election.
 But after all this, when the dust settles, I anticipate some significant change in behavior from political parties to fend off future efforts from electors to undermine their own preferences.